How to Use Data to Make Your Law Business Better

 A recent Georgetown Law report highlighted the challenges in attempting to boost growth and law firm productivity.

 According to the report, although most of the many law firms participating in the survey increased billing rates at different levels, “clients continued to push back on rate increases, keeping pressure on the realization rates that firms were able to achieve”.
-This continuing trend demonstrates the ongoing problem of achieving profit increases solely through billing rate increases – that is, raising the hourly rate does little good, if the client pays fewer of the hours billed.

 As a result, data-driven solutions are becoming a beacon within the legal profession.
 The reason is that data-driven solutions allow firms to gain real-time insights in order to make better business decisions and improve their bottom line, without simply raising hourly rates.
-Nevertheless, the 2018 Industry Outlook report by Major, Lindsey & Africa finds that as law firms expand their use of various solutions, they often miss an opportunity to optimize profits by evaluating their own billing practices to increase profits and productivity.
+Nevertheless, a recent Industry Outlook report by Major, Lindsey & Africa finds that as law firms expand their use of various solutions, they often miss an opportunity to optimize profits by evaluating their own billing practices to increase profits and productivity.

 A Brief History of UTBMS Codes and LEDES Invoices